 Boxing program for Parkinson’s patients celebrates first year with results, new video

-CHARLESTON, WV – Charleston’s Rock Steady Boxing program for people with Parkinson’s disease celebrates its first anniversary on Tuesday.
+CHARLESTON, WV – Charleston’s Rock Steady Boxing program for people with Parkinson’s disease was initiated in June 2016.
 The international boxing-based exercise platform (www.rocksteadyboxing.org) was started in Indianapolis and helps people battling with Parkinson’s with strength, stamina, agility, balance and more.
-There are over 380 Rock Steady affiliates around the world with almost 20,000 participants.
+There are over 500 Rock Steady affiliates around the world with almost 20,000 participants.
 The Charleston Rock Steady program is only one of two Rock Steady programs offered in West Virginia.

 “I’m inspired every day by the effort, determination, and grit that each person gives,” said Jamie Tridico, owner of Advanced Physical Therapy, and the class leader.
 “It has been incredible to see the progress in every person who participates.”